 Phyllis McQuaid was on the St. Louis Park school board from 1974 to 1978 and Mayor from 1978 to 1982.
-She became State Senator in January 1983 and served in that capacity until 1990.
+She became State Senator representing District 44 in January 1983 and served in that capacity until 1990.
 She was Park’s first woman Mayor.
+She was an early champion of light rail transit in the Twin Cities.

 From St. Louis Park Magazine, March 2013: